w3f/polkadot-wiki/docs/learn/learn-collator.md

 The assumption that having more collators is better or more secure is not correct.
 On the contrary, too many collators may slow down the network.
 The only nefarious power collators have is transaction censorship.
-To prevent censorship, a parachain only needs to ensure that there exist some neutral collators - but not necessarily a majority.
+To prevent censorship, a parachain only needs to ensure that there are some neutral collators - but not necessarily a majority.
 Theoretically, the censorship problem is solved with having just one honest collator.